 - Remove from freezer and mix again.
 It should start looking like less liquid and more like creamy butter consistency.

-- Using your spatula, scrape the sides and bottom, as the Butter touching the bowl is much colder and harder.
-Once scraped, mix everything well together.
+- As the mixture cools and starts to harden, use your spatula to scrape the sides and bottom, as the Butter touching the bowl is much colder and harder.
+Once scraped, mix again until well blended.

 - Put bowl back in freezer for 5 minutes.

-- Upon removing the bowl form the freezer this last time, it should feel pretty hard to the touch, and will take a minute for the mixer to start blending it all together.
+- Upon removing the bowl from the freezer this last time, it should feel pretty hard to the touch, and will take a minute for the mixer to start blending smoothly.
 Scraping the edges and bottom will be a little tougher, but take the time you need.
-At it mixes, it will warm a little and start blending well, and finish looking nice and whipped.
+As it mixes, it will warm a little and start blending well, and finish looking nice and whipped.

 Time to move onto the next Step!